gerogew22122/BuiltBetterHomes/replit.md

 - Vite configured with `allowedHosts: true` for Replit proxy compatibility

 **Important Notes**:
-- Environment variables `RESEND_API_KEY` and `NOTIFICATION_EMAIL` need to be set via Replit Secrets
+- WordPress homepage contact form uses FormSubmit - no configuration needed
-- Contact form will not send emails until Resend API key is configured
+- React contact form at `/contact` requires `RESEND_API_KEY` and `NOTIFICATION_EMAIL` environment variables
 - Application is ready for immediate use and deployment

 **January 2025**: